-- Our net income was \$178,102 and \$81,671 for the six months ended June 30, 2013 and 2012, respectively. - Non-cash items included depreciation and amortization, change in fair value of contingent consideration, share-based compensation expense, marketable securities premium amortization, deferred taxes, unrealized foreign currency gains and losses, and gains and losses on forward contracts, and were \$76,219 and \$40,723 for the six months ended June 30, 2013 and 2012, respectively. - Net cash inflow (outflow) due to changes in operating assets and liabilities was \$(110,128) and \$41,938 for the six months ended June 30, 2013 and 2012, respectively.
-The \$(110,128) change in operating assets and liabilities primarily relates to: - Increase in accounts receivable of \$55,178 due to the increased number of patients treated with Soliris globally. - Increase in inventory of \$14,391 related to increased production of inventory to support commercial growth. - Decrease in prepaid expenses and other assets of \$10,160, primarily related to a decrease in prepaid manufacturing expenses, partially offset by an increase in prepaid taxes. - Decrease of \$53,071 in accounts payable and accrued expenses and other liabilities primarily related to decreases in accrued income taxes as a result of the cash tax payment of approximately \$50,000 related to structuring activities of the Enobia Pharma Corp. acquisition, as well as a decrease in accrued compensation, offset by an increase in accrued rebates.
+- Our net income was \$159,354 and \$82,217 for the three months ended March 31, 2014 and 2013, respectively.
+During the first quarter of 2014, we recorded expense of \$100,000 for an upfront payment related to an option agreement we entered into with Moderna Therapeutics, Inc. - Non-cash items included depreciation and amortization, impairment of intangible asset, change in fair value of contingent consideration, share-based compensation expense, premium amortization of available-for-sale securities, deferred taxes, unrealized foreign currency losses, and unrealized gains and losses on forward contracts, and were \$(17,005) and \$46,180 for the three months ended March 31, 2014 and 2013, respectively. - We reclassified \$130,407 of windfall tax benefits from cash flows from operations to cash flows from financing activities, which caused a decrease in cash from operations during the first quarter of 2014. - Net cash outflow due to changes in operating assets and liabilities was \$42,997 and \$60,568 for the three months ended March 31, 2014 and 2013, respectively.
+The \$42,997 change in operating assets and liabilities primarily relates to: - Increase in inventory of \$20,900 related to increased production of inventory to support commercial growth. - Decrease of \$33,633 in prepaid expenses and other assets primarily related to a decrease in prepaid manufacturing expenses and prepaid taxes.

+• Decrease of \$60,680 in accounts payable, accrued expenses and other liabilities primarily related to a decrease in accruals for rebates of approximately \$87,800 resulting from the agreement with the French government for reimbursement of prior year shipments and a decrease in accruals for royalties of approximately \$20,100 resulting from the settlement agreement we entered into with a third party related to the calculation of royalties under a pre-existing license agreement.
+The decrease was also due to a decrease in accrued compensation, offset by a change in accrued income taxes.